kristopolous/DRR/README.md

 # indycast.net

-v0.3-Caladrius.
+Current version is v0.3-Caladrius from July 13, 2015.
 Git pull it and please test.

 [Indycast](http://indycast.net) is a DVR for independent radio.